tmolnar0831/emacs-theme-changer/README.md

-# EMACS theme changer
+# EMACS Theme Picker

-It is a small extension for EMACS chat figures out the sunset/sunrise times from the exact location and changes the color of the theme based on this data.
+This is a small extension of EMACS that figures out the sunset/sunrise times from the exact location info, and it changes the color of the theme based on this data.

 ## Configuration